infy-infy/infyJSON/README.md

 )"_json;
 ...
 ```
-You might be wondering what these weird HObj types are.
+You might be wondering what these weird J<Something> types are.
 So, they are just wrappers around dynamically allocated objects and they behave 100% like ordinary objects on stack.
 That's a solution to overcome a problem of passing incomplete types in std::unordered_map and preserve simple copy/move operations when it's needed.

-You can access member functions of HObj underlying object through '->' or just dereference/call value() method to get lvalue reference to object itself. **Remember**: HObj behaves like object on stack, so when you pass it as copy to function, underlying object will be copied, which can be pretty expensive - so don't forget to use references.
-HObjects are deleted at scope exit.
+You can access member functions of J<Something> underlying object through '->' or just dereference/call value() method to get lvalue reference to object itself. **Remember**: J<Something> behaves like object on stack, so when you pass it as copy to function, underlying object will be copied, which can be pretty expensive - so don't forget to use references.
+J<Something> are deleted at scope exit.
-Operator[] can be used on HObj without dereferencing (useful for JSON object (std::unordered_map) and array (std::vector)).
+Operator[] can be used on J<Something> without dereferencing (useful for JSON object (std::unordered_map) and array (std::vector)).

 If you're sure enough that your input is proper JSON without sudden EOFs, you can remove EOF checks in Parser.cpp at 11 and 12 lines.